 A few weeks ago, a read an article about freelancers and how some industries treat freelancers.
 I decided to write something about it today.

-In the article, I read that in some industries you are expected to do “test jobs” and produce work for free.
+In the article, I read that, in some industries, you are expected to do “test jobs” and produce work for free.
 Although I have never done it for free, I know some agencies require translators to do “test” translations, when they start working with them.
-I also know, that some want these jobs to be done for free or at a highly discounted price.
-Others pay the fair price for these jobs.
+I also know that some want these jobs to be done for free or at a highly discounted price.
+Others, pay the fair price for these jobs.
 I have done a test translation to an agency once, and it was paid at my normal rate.
-In fact, this particular client never asked me to do the job for free nor even at discounted price, promptly accepted my quote and paid for the service at the agreed time.
+In fact, this particular client never asked me to do the job for free nor even at a discounted price, promptly accepting my quote and paying for the service at the agreed time.
 It was a very good experience, but I’m aware some colleagues may have different stories to tell.

 I think it is something that shows disrespect for the freelancer and for their work.
 If we don’t go to a doctor and ask for a “test” consultation for free or at a discounted price before deciding to be their patient, why would we think is acceptable to do it to a freelancer?

-What I find remarkable is that in the 21th century, where a lot of people work from home and we are moving towards home offices, so companies cut costs in rent and others expenses, people still have these ideas of freelancers.
+What I find remarkable is that in the 21st century, where a lot of people work from home and we are moving towards home offices, so companies can cut costs in rent and others expenses, people still have these ideas of freelancers.